tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 * ***EEU DPC S1** - 4th, **ONE Esports Singapore Major** - Did not qualify, **EEU DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 7-8th*

-VP have been going sicko mode on the region, so it's really hard to gauge how good EEU really is.
+VP have been going sicko mode on the region, so it's really hard to gauge how good EEU truly is.
 Top 8 at the AniMajor is nothing to scoff at and Spirit also went to grand finals against PSG.LGD at the non-DPC OGA Dota PIT Invitational in September.
 Thas p gud.

 **What would success look like?** Naruto running their way to the Aegis.